Ordina-JTech/Ordina-JTech.github.io/_posts/2018-01-04-substitute-diacritics-with-nearest-normal-letter-in-java.md

 # Solution

 Here it is.
-Simple of you know it, but hell to find out if you don't.
+Simple if you know it, but hell to find out if you don't.

 ```java
 import java.io.IOException;